CsabaTheKiss/vote-r/README.md

 Please note, that the current release is a really basic version.
 The server side is mocked out, serious refactoring is needed.

-## How to install
+## How to install, and run

+Please note, that this version runs only locally, no server side is implemented just yet.

 ```
 npm install
 npm start
 ```

-## Known issues

-In Chrome, if you send your name, it reloads the whole app.